"Roll dice and kick ass!"

 I wrote back in 2009 about how much the new venue has improved Claymore- Scotland’s biggest wargames convention.
 Seeing as how the organisation of the event hasn’t fundamentally changed there isn’t really anything to add on that score: this year’s Claymore was the same cornucopia of trade stands, participation games and demo games (why, oh why do these pointless space-filling dinosaurs continue to take up space which could usefully be used to stage games which, by inviting the public to join in, might actually do something to encourage the growth of our hobby?- I just don’t get it).
 It was also Paolo’s first Claymore, and I don’t think I’d be misrepresenting him if I said he was also perplexed by the peculiarites of the event’s organisation.
 Still, he did enjoy hunting down bargains and spending his money at the trade stands.

-my little Old World up and running again (no promises to anyone, but this is definitely long overdue).
+Me?
+I was being cautious, very cautious.
+I bought some coloured gems for the purposes of a wee tweak I’m planning to deliver when I finally get my little Old World up and running again (no promises to anyone, but this is definitely long overdue).
 I also found a book I just couldn’t resist: Before Stalingrad: Barbarossa - Hitler's Invasion of Russia 1941, by David Glantz.
 The title aside, it was the name of Glantz as author which attracted me to this book.
 I’ve never read any of his writings before but I’ve picked up enough tittle-tattle across the internet to be aware that there is some controversy attached to his work on the Russian Front.
 Reading his Wiki entry has assuaged my worst fears- that he’s some kind of revisionist; quite the reverse in fact: it seems to me that he’s on the right side of some of the key disputes in his field.
 I’m looking forward to reading my first sample of his work.

 Lashing out with too much cash wasn’t the only thing I didn’t do at Claymore this year: I also didn’t join in any participation games.
 Why?
 Mostly, I guess, because I was just a little too frazzled to get myself organised (I’m phase 1 hypomania just now y’see).
 Still, I did have a whale of a time catching up with old friends and making some new ones.